Skip to main content

 http_host: "127.0.0.1:80" # Host header sent.
 Like other option, you can omit them and default value will be used.

-# For an additional nginx running outside any container
+# For an additional nginx running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"